 The "Notice Deadline" is defined as that date which is 120 days prior to the one year anniversary of the date on which Intevac first mailed its proxy materials to stockholders for the previous year's annual meeting of stockholders.
-As a result, the Notice Deadline for the 2011 annual meeting of stockholders is December 7, 2010.
+As a result, assuming a mailing date of April 7, 2011 for this proxy statement the Notice Deadline for the 2012 annual meeting of stockholders is December 9, 2011.